Spyna/pallozzi-estimate/README.md

+# Pallozzi Estimate

+> *Pallozzi estimate* is an application that helps software developers and project managers estimate things that need to be developed

+## Motivation

 The biggest problem in making estimates is that these are precisely: estimates.
 That is, they are not a definite number of days but are a more or less approximate estimate by their very nature.

 The problem becomes even more significant when developers have to estimate something they do not know.